12mohaned/twitter/README.md

 ### Twitter's ERD

-##### The below diagram illustrates the system actors and their interaction with system functions.
+##### The below diagram illustrates the database tables and their relations with one another.

 ![Image of twitter database ERD](flaskr/diagrams/Twitter_ERD.drawio.png)